- Nepeta cataria or Cat-mint

 It is toxic in large amounts however and had the reputation as an abortifacient.

 It is however recommended to grow a patch of Pennyroyal as walking on it releases a powerful scent.

-Mentha aquatica or Water Mint.
-Rather strong smelling, it was used as an strewing herb in the late Middle ages.
+It has a rather strong smell but it was used as an strewing herb in the late Middle ages.
 Its bitterness combined with its aromatic oil (high in carvone, menthol absent) makes it a good tonic and astringent: thus it is both carminative and antidiarrhoeal.
 As an antispasmodic, it is used for mild period pains and for intestinal colic.
 It is a good home remedy, best taken as a lightly brewed infusion, but is emetic in strong doses.

 Mentha x piperita (parents: M. aquatica x M. spicata) or Peppermint.
 This is a natural hybrid that was first named and recorded in 1696 by the remarkable English botanist John Ray.
 (His life and his work on plants is less well known than those of the herbalists Gerard and Culpeper – just one of the casual injustices of history).
 The discovery of Peppermint was a popular one and was in commercial production at Mitcham, Surrey by 1750.
 Interest in the plant and in the production of its oil spread first to Holland, then to France (which is today one of the world’s largest producers after the USA).

 Because of its high oil content, Peppermint tea should not be made too strong and is best avoided by the young.
 The leaves should not be brewed for long 3-5 minutes at most; to preserve the aroma and to prevent a bitter flavour from developing.
 While Peppermint relaxes tension, it is nonetheless, a stimulant and is best used when you want to combine those effects, for example when one is too exhausted to get off to sleep, or need to throw off a headache or lighten a dull brow in order to continue work.